wsl-workshop/wsl-workshop.github.io/README.md

 Interested topics include, but are not limited to:

-- Theory and applications of \emph{incomplete supervision}, e.g., semi-supervised learning, active learning and positive-unlabeled learning;
+- Theory and applications of **incomplete supervision**, e.g., semi-supervised learning, active learning and positive-unlabeled learning;

-- Theory and applications of \emph{inexact supervision}, e.g., multi-instance learning and complementary learning;
+- Theory and applications of **inexact supervision**, e.g., multi-instance learning and complementary learning;

-- Theory and applications of \emph{inaccurate supervision}, e.g., crowdsourcing and learning with noisy labels;
+- Theory and applications of **inaccurate supervision**, e.g., crowdsourcing and learning with noisy labels;

-- Theory and applications of \emph{cross-domain supervision}, e.g., zero-/one-/few-shot learning, domain adaptation and multi-task leaning;
+- Theory and applications of **cross-domain supervision**, e.g., zero-/one-/few-shot learning, domain adaptation and multi-task leaning;

-- Theory and applications of \emph{imperfect demonstration}, e.g., inverse reinforcement learning and imitation learning with non-expert demonstrations.
+- Theory and applications of **imperfect demonstration**, e.g., inverse reinforcement learning and imitation learning with non-expert demonstrations.

 # Submission Guidelines